WWE WrestleMania X8 (video game): Modes

 The game features a Path of a Champion mode, a single player mode in which a player can attempt a championship path and make an attempt to win it.
 The titles offered are the WWF Heavyweight Championship, WWF Intercontinental Championship, WWF European Championship, WWF Light Heavyweight Championship, WWF Hardcore Championship and WWF World Tag Team Championship.
 There are four difficulties in which to play the mode, and there are a variety of unlockables for winning championships with particular wrestlers.

 Another mode in the game is the Battle for the Belts mode, in which a player can go after one of 51 fictional belts, some of which actually resemble real title belts from other promotions, such as the XPW World Heavyweight Championship, the IWGP Heavyweight Championship, the WCW Hardcore Championship, the NWA Worlds Heavyweight Championship, and the AWA World Heavyweight Championship (circa 1970's).
 Battle for the Belts even has the WWF Women's Championship, despite the belt itself not being featured in the Path of a Champion mode, as well as the Smoking Skull and Brahma Bull Championships (the latter of which was never actually seen on WWF programming).
 A player can challenge either the CPU controlled wrestler who holds the belt or another player who has the belt in an attempt to win it.
 A player can customize the belt by naming it and changing its color.
 The game also features a Create-A-Wrestler mode in which a wrestler can be created with customized appearance, moves, profile, and a wide variety of other options.

 Development

-WrestleMania X8 was Yuke's first WWE game on a Nintendo platform, replacing AKI Corporation as the developer for these systems; some former AKI developers were hired by Yuke's to develop a game with gameplay style closer to their titles rather than Yuke's own SmackDown series on PlayStation, while taking advantage of GameCube's graphical capabilities compared to Nintendo 64.
+WWE WrestleMania X8 was Yuke's first WWE game on a Nintendo platform, replacing AKI Corporation as the developer for these systems; some former AKI developers were hired by Yuke's to develop a game with gameplay style closer to their titles rather than Yuke's own SmackDown series on PlayStation, while taking advantage of GameCube's graphical capabilities compared to Nintendo 64.

-The game's development was complete before the World Wrestling Federation's lawsuit with the World Wildlife Fund, but was released after, so the packaging was initially released with the unabbreviated "World Wrestling Federation" before changing to feature the new World Wrestling Entertainment logo.
-Although new packaging and paraphernalia feature the WWE logo, the game still contains the WWF logo, only removed from the "fist" SmackDown and Raw stages.
-Stone Cold Steve Austin was replaced with The Rock on the cover of later releases due to Austin's walkout following the game's release.
+Stone Cold Steve Austin was replaced with The Rock on the cover for the PAL version, and later NTSC releases, due to Austin's walkout following the game's release.

+The game had a marketing budget of $3 million.

 Reception

-WWF WrestleMania X8 received "average" reviews according to video game review aggregator Metacritic.
+WWE WrestleMania X8 received "average" reviews according to video game review aggregator Metacritic.
 In Japan, Famitsu gave it a score of 32 out of 40.